 In 2006, the American College of Cardiology and American Heart Association introduced a “door-to-balloon” standard of 90 minutes or less.
 The clock starts ticking for door-to-balloon measurement when the patient enters the emergency room with symptoms of a heart attack and concludes when the patient is in the cardiac catheterization lab and the “balloon” has been inflated in the blocked artery to open it and restore blood flow.

-The patient is then taken to the cardiac catheterization lab where the team inserts a catheter guidewire to the location where an artery is blocked.
+When confirmed, the ER notifies a team made up of catheterization lab staff, a cardiologist, respiratory technologist, security and the nursing house supervisor.
+The patient is quickly taken to the catheterization lab where the team inserts a catheter guidewire to the location where an artery is blocked.
 The balloon is inflated, returning blood flow to the heart and decreasing the likelihood of more damage.

 To learn more about heart attack warning signs for men and women, click here.